SCHOOL FUNDING + SCHOLARSHIPS

 Important Notes:

-1. The DCIS Foundation is not involved with any aspect of trip development; we focus solely on fundraising.
+1. The DCIS Foundation is not involved with any aspect of trip development; we focus solely on fundraising and travel advocacy.

-2. Scholarship amounts vary per year and are dependent on fundraising and the application assessment score.
-Not all individuals or groups that apply will get a scholarship.
+2. Scholarship amounts vary by year and are dependent on the fundraising budget, the application assessment score, and the number of applications.

 Individual Travel Scholarships (Grades 9-12) bring cultures, languages, and people together.
 A can be a life-changing experience for a high school students.